nicotine189/nicotine189/README.md

 Hi 👋 My name is Nicolas Perrotin

-After 20 years in operations, I have decided to go further in coding with actually doing it !
+After 20 years in operations, I have decided to go further in coding !
 And guess what ?
 I do love it !

  	🌍  I'm based in Rambouillet